 Prior to university I was a concert photographer and photographed gigs for an online music website and the local newspaper.

-Having had a taste of the industry at a young age, I decided to study Music and Entertainment Industry at the University of Hertfordshire, which was incredibly beneficial in understanding the basics of how the industry worked.
+Having had a taste of the industry at a young age, I decided to study music and entertainment industry at the University of Hertfordshire.
+This was incredibly beneficial in understanding the basics of how the industry worked.
 But it also gave me a base and flexibility to be able to intern in London.

-I interned at Chuff Media, where I still work, during my third year of university and was offered a junior position on graduation.
+I interned at Chuff Media during my third year of university and was offered a junior position on graduation.

-During my time at the company, I have risen to become head of press.
+During my time at the company, I have risen through the ranks to become head of press.

 We’ll spend many an evening at gigs, seeing a variety of artists ranging from the new signing at a label in a tiny venue, to the biggest names at arenas.